6 Tips to Reduce Holiday Stress

 Beacon Plan 3 | Inland Empire | Pardee Homes

 ‘Tis the season to hang the wreaths, gussy up the garland and bask in the glow of holiday cheer.
 Yet, even the most jolly of souls can become overwhelmed with all the cookie baking, gift-wrapping and sleigh bell ringing.
-If you’re feeling more Grinch than Elf, don’t despair.
+If you’re feeling a bit in-over-your-head, don’t despair.
 Take a deep breath, and try these tips to simplify and enjoy your holidays.